Tuck · Comparisons · Tuck vs Annie Baby Monitor: Nanny Cam

 What does Tuck do that Annie doesn't?

 Three things, primarily.
 First: AI scene captions — Gemini watches the nursery video and writes plain-language descriptions during the night.
-Second: generative lullabies that compose new music every night, optionally in a cloned family voice.
+Second: a curated lullaby library across six moods with a fade-out sleep timer.
 Third: works without Wi-Fi or cellular via Bluetooth Coded PHY — Annie requires internet on both ends.

 What does Annie do that Tuck doesn't?

-Cross-platform reach (Android, Windows, Linux, Android TV, Apple Watch — Tuck is iOS only), an Apple Watch parent unit, ONVIF/HomeKit camera support as the nursery, growth tracking, and a fixed library of 15 lullabies.
+Cross-platform reach (Android, Windows, Linux, Android TV, Apple Watch — Tuck is iOS only), an Apple Watch parent unit, ONVIF/HomeKit camera support as the nursery, growth tracking, multi-baby up to 4, and a fixed library of 15 lullabies.
 Plus six years of operational track record and 4M+ downloads — Tuck launches with zero install base.

 How much does Annie Baby Monitor cost?